-The Faculty appointed assessors

-Assessors are appointed at the stage of final submission.
-Their main task is to judge the suitability of the submission against the criteria in the Membership Regulations, and to advise the Faculty and the candidate on whether the required standard is met, or can be met with modification or further work.
-They will assist the candidate by listing any changes that need to be made, with reasons, and may liaise with them during the revision stage.
+The Faculty-appointed assessors: Assessors (who are usually specialists in occupational medicine) are appointed at the stage of final submission by the Chief Examiner (Research Methods).
+Their main task is to judge the suitability of the submission against the criteria for Membership, and to advise on whether the required standard is met.

-The educational supervisor

-The educational supervisor should encourage early identification of a research topic and submission of the outline proposal.
-Progress on this is likely to feature in the Annual Review of Competencies Progression (ARCP) or RITA review, and the Faculty recommends an outline proposal to have been submitted no later than the end of the 18th month of full-time training (or part-time equivalent).
+The educational supervisor: The educational supervisor should encourage early identification of a research topic and submission of the outline proposal.
+Progress on this is likely to feature in the Annual Review of Competencies Progression (ARCP), and the Faculty recommends an outline proposal to have been submitted no later than the end of the 18th month of full-time training (or part-time equivalent).

 The supervisor should ensure that any project is realistic and that there will be adequate resources to sustain the work until completion.
 Progress with the dissertation should be monitored, via regular formal meetings.
 This will allow problems to be identified at an early stage and solutions identified.
-It may be helpful for the supervisor to alert the ARCP panel to problems that will affect the project significantly.

-There is an expectation that the supervisor will advise the candidate on the quality of the final submission, although the final responsibility for the standard of the final submission rests with the candidate.
+The Faculty expects that the supervisor will advise the candidate on the quality of the final submission, although the final responsibility for the standard of the final submission rests with the candidate.

-Educational supervisors who do not feel well versed to supervise their trainee's dissertation should discuss with the trainee how adequate support and supervision can be brought to bear (eg, they may wish the trainee to enrol with an academic centre or an independent academic supervisor).
+Educational supervisors who do not feel well versed to supervise their trainee's dissertation should discuss with the trainee how adequate support and supervision can be brought to bear (e.g. they may wish the trainee to enrol with an academic centre or an independent academic supervisor).

-The Faculty of Occupational Medicine

-The process to be followed is detailed in the MFOM Regulations (2011).
-The Training Co-ordinator for Dissertations will be the first point of contact for candidates, supervisors, reviewers and assessors.
-The Chief Examiner (Research Methods) or Academic Dean may advise on academic problems that arise once the proposal has been approved.
-The Director of Training will advise on training issues that might affect the submission of the dissertation.
+The Faculty of Occupational Medicine: The process to be followed is detailed in the MFOM Regulations.
+The Training Programme Manager will be the first point of contact for candidates, supervisors and assessors.
+The Chief Examiner (Research Methods)